 Stars send Michael Ryder to Habs for Erik Cole

-COLUMBUS, Ohio (AP) - In a swap of veteran forwards, the Dallas Stars dealt right wing Michael Ryder and a third-round draft pick to the Montreal Canadiens for right wing Erik Cole on Tuesday night.
+COLUMBUS, Ohio (AP) - Less than 24 hours after picking up a career-best three assists in a loss at Nashville, the Dallas Stars dealt right wing Michael Ryder and a third-round draft pick to the Montreal Canadiens for right wing Erik Cole in a swap of veteran forwards.

 The teams confirmed the trade Tuesday night moments before the Stars played at Columbus.